exercism/julia/exercises/concept/leap/.approaches/introduction.md

 ```

 If you're struggling to follow how this works, or trying to solve a similar problem, consider writing a truth table and seeing if you can work out what the simplest predicates are and how they can be combined with `&&` and `||` to give the full answer.

-## Mentoring notes

-- Whenever you have an expression like `if condition; return true; else; return false`, you can rewrite it as `return condition`.
-- Consider writing a truth table for this exercise and see if you can work out what the simplest predicates are and how they could be combined with `&&` and `||`

 <details>
 <summary>Example truth table</summary>